The Efficient Shrinkage Path: Maximum Likelihood of Minimum MSE Risk: TRACE Diagnostics

 Note that Figure \ref{fig:COEF} also features a ``wrong sign'' \textit{correction} to the $3^{rd}$ fitted coefficient (percentage of \textbf{p4caf} in the mix, green dot-dashed line).
 This $3^{rd}$ coefficient becomes negative past $m=0.75$ to agree in sign with the marginal correlation ($-0.5347$) of \textbf{p4caf} with the \textbf{heat} $y-$outcome.

-Thus the \textit{numerical signs} and \textit{relative magnitudes} of $\hat{\beta}_m$ estimates in Figure \ref{fig:COEF} can change between $m=0$ and the ``Interior Knot'' at $m=1.85$ on the Efficient Path.
-However, from that point onward to the Shrinkage Terminus at $m=p$, both the \textit{numerical signs} and \textit{relative magnitudes} of shrunken coefficients in their TRACE displays \textbf{always remain perfectly stable}.
+Note that he \textit{numerical signs} and \textit{relative magnitudes} of $\hat{\beta}_m$ estimates in Figure \ref{fig:COEF} change between $m=0$ and the ``Interior Knot'' at $m=1.848$ on the Efficient Path.
+However, from that point onward to the Shrinkage Terminus at $m=p$, note that both the \textit{numerical signs} and \textit{relative magnitudes} of shrunken coefficients in their TRACE displays \textbf{always remain perfectly stable}.

 All $p-$curves plotted in the efficient \textit{Coefficient TRACE} of Figure \ref{fig:COEF}, like the corresponding \textit{Shrinkage Pattern TRACE} of Figure \ref{fig:SPAT}, are always \textbf{two-piece linear splines}.
 In sharp contrast, the three other types of \textit{TRACE} plots need to contain ``curved'' lines to realistically depict the \textit{Non-Linear Effects} of shrinkage on measures of \textit{MSE Risk} and Normal-theory \textit{Likelihood Ratio} statistics.